kmorcinek/Zbuduj-Swoje-Miasto/README.md

   - pass an argument that will (--restart) old game and start new.
 - How Move is implemented on UI side is up to the consumer, focus on Server API
 - Take 5 out of 7 at the begginging
-- Do not build - take 1 out of 5 cards.
-- Finish game (by 50? points)
 - Allow only one Per Game